Hello you. Thanks for popping in. You’re wondering who I am, so let me attempt to tell you.

 I write, which means I observe.
 I am a minimalist who rejects unnecessary things.
 Life has taught me to seek the streamlined.

 I teach college writing.
-I have been married twenty years to Jeff, also known as Dutch (a weird pseudonym he gave himself and which I happily snatched up).
+I have been married twenty-one years to Jeff, also known as Dutch (a weird pseudonym he gave himself and which I happily snatched up).

 My most consuming role is as a special-needs mother.
 Three of my four sons have special needs; four of the four have lots of opinions.
 Yay, opinions!